Last updated: May 4, 2026

 Do I need a license to start a landscaping business in West Virginia?

-It depends on your services.
-If you apply pesticides, herbicides, or chemical fertilizers to client properties for hire, you need both a Commercial Pesticide Applicator License ($20/year) and a Licensed Pesticide Application Business (LPAB) license ($60/year) from the WV Department of Agriculture.
-If you only mow, trim, plant, and mulch without any chemical applications, no state landscaping license is required beyond the standard Business Registration Certificate ($30) and LLC formation ($26).
+If you apply pesticides, herbicides, or chemical fertilizers to client properties for hire: yes, you need both a Commercial Pesticide Applicator License ($20/year) and a Licensed Pesticide Application Business (LPAB) license ($60/year) from the WV Department of Agriculture.
+If you only offer mowing, trimming, planting, and mulching without any chemical applications, no state landscaping license is required beyond the standard Business Registration Certificate ($30) and LLC formation ($26).

 What pesticide license do I need for landscaping in West Virginia?